20 Things Professional Organizers Would Never Do in Their Own Homes

 They don’t let dishes linger

 One sure way to get your day off to a bad start is to wake up to a pile of dirty dishes in the morning, says Gayle Goddard, certified professional organizer and owner of The Clutter Fairy, LLC.
 Deal with the dishes before you go to bed, because “a spotless sink sets the tone for your house—and your day,” she says.
+Find out more organizing mistakes that make your kitchen look sloppy.

 They don’t keep out of date things